Bugigio/Amazon/README.md

 You may notice that these css are similar to each other except for the shop.css and account.css ones.
 In fact we asked chat GPT for help and then we modified some colors and other things.

 # XML Pages
-Going into the folder "XML" you may find all the XML files that makes this "website" working, making it similar to databases.
+Going into the folder "XML" you may find all the XML files that makes this "website" working, making it similar to databases.<br>
-We wrote this files dinamically with PHP functions thanks to the family DOMDocument() functions.
+We wrote this files dinamically with PHP functions thanks to the family DOMDocument() functions.<br>
 We received an input in this project.
 In fact login.php, registrati.php, registrazione.php were given by our professor, but they were missing functions to create a new XML files each times someone new register a new account.
 We can say we created half of each of those files.
 Below there are the XML ones:
 - magazzino.xml: it is the main file where we put the products;
 - utenti.xml: main file where we put the essential information about every user (username, password);